Button Menu

 Green Guest Artist Concert

-Each year, we invite around 4-7 guests to perform as part of our Green Guest Artist series.
-Past guests have included Yo-Yo Ma, Rhiannon Giddens, Postmodern Jukebox and many others!
-These concerts are often preceded by masterclasses, workshops, and class visits to give all our students a chance to meet and work with some of the best artists in the world!
-This year we welcome the Sinta Quartet, the American Brass Quintet, Terell Stafford and Sweet Honey in the Rock!
+Each year, we invite artists of international renown to perform as part of our endowed Green Guest Artist series.
+Among the incredibly talented guests who have performed at the DePauw University Green Center are Yo-Yo Ma, Rhiannon Giddens, Thomas Hampson, Bobby McFerrin, Postmodern Jukebox, The Kings’s Singers, Sweet Honey in the Rock, and Frederica von Stade, to name only a few.
+These concerts are often preceded by master classes, workshops, and classroom visits to give all of our students a chance to meet and work with some of the best artists in the world.
+This year, we welcome the New York-based Founders ensemble, trumpeter Sean Jones, and multi-instrumentalist Jerron Paxton.

 Theatrical Performances